ARGENTINA FAST FACTS

 Argentina is made up of seven geographical regions: Northwest, Mesopotamia, Gran Chaco, Sierras Pampeanas, Cuyo, Pampas, and Patagonia.

-WiFi Availability: When in Argentina, it should be easy to find free WiFi hotspots.
+Connectivity: When in Argentina, it should be easy to find free WiFi hotspots.
 You can also find that almost every restaurant or coffee shop offers free WiFi access to customers.

-Airport/s: The Ministro Pistarini International Airport, also known as Ezeiza International Airport, is the major international airport for travel to Argentina.
+International Airport/s: The Ministro Pistarini International Airport, also known as Ezeiza International Airport, is the major international airport for travel to Argentina.
 It is located around 14 miles south-southwest of Buenos Aires, the country’s capital.

 Visa Required: If you are a tourist with US citizenship, you do not need a visa to travel to Argentina.
 However, you must travel to Argentina for leisure or business and your intended stay is no more than 90 days.
 There are also visa exempt countries for travel Argentina so make sure you obtain a visa if you aren’t from any of these countries.
 You can find out more about Argentina’s visa policy here.
 US, Canadian and Australian citizens are required to pay reciprocity entry fees.
 Currently, this fee is $160 for US citizens and is charged due to Argentine citizens being charged an entry fee when coming into the US.